Planning Study Abroad

 As a Social Studies concentrator, you can study abroad during either the fall or spring of your junior year.
 If you study abroad junior fall, you won’t submit your focus field until you return for the spring semester, and you’ll be back on campus on time to submit grant applications for summer thesis research and locate a thesis supervisor.
 If you study abroad junior spring, then you will want to make sure that you’ve already begun the process of settling on a thesis topic and supervisor before you leave campus at the end of your junior fall semester.
 You’ll also need to submit your grant applications for thesis research funding from abroad.
 However, you’ll also have the advantage of using your study abroad to complete coursework related to your thesis and may even be able to begin thesis research.
 Many students stay abroad to complete thesis research through the summer following spring study abroad.
 The Social Studies at Jesus College Program at the University of Cambridge is only available during the spring semester.

 Students who study abroad may also be exempt from one junior tutorial (SS98) during the semester that they study abroad, provided that they write a 20-25 page paper—the equivalent of a junior tutorial final paper—that they can submit upon return.
+Note that if you choose to do this, the class for which you wrote this paper cannot also be used on your focus field.
+In other words, an abroad course may either count towards the focus field OR be used to substitute one junior tutorial 98, but not both.

 No, it shouldn’t matter.
 Although the majority of Social Studies students who study abroad go on programs with some connection to their focus field, every year some students choose to go abroad simply for the experience—or even to have a focused semester of academic work substantially different from the rest of their concentration work.
 That said, you will want to make sure before you leave that you will still have sufficient space in your schedule to complete all Social Studies requirements before graduation.
-You should talk with your academic adviser or with Charles Clavey about this concern.
+You should talk with your academic advisor or with Charles Clavey about this concern.

 As soon as you realize you’re interested in studying abroad, you should visit the Office of International Education (OIE), where staff and peer counselors have walk-in office hours every afternoon from 2-4pm.
 At the OIE, staff can answer your general questions about study abroad, can provide information about the application process to particular programs, and can help you get started on your application for Harvard credit for the academic work you do abroad.
 The Office of International Education website also has a list of all study abroad programs that have been pre-approved for Harvard course credit.
 Once you’ve visited the OIE and have printed out a study abroad application, then make sure you set up an appointment to meet with Charles Clavey to discuss your study abroad plan and get your application signed.